Frequently Asked Question

 How do I get the Pro Code to unlock the trial?

-To obtain the Pro Code I kindly ask you to purchase an individual watch face or the bundle using one of the PayPal buy now buttons on this website.
+To obtain the Pro Code I kindly ask you to purchase an individual watch face or the bundle using one of the payment options on this website.

 After the purchase process is complete do not close the PayPal window!
 Click on "Return to Merchant" or "Zurück zum Händler" and you will be transferred to a website showing the Pro Code.
 You will need this code to unlock the trial.